 Overall review of our Chrysler Pacifica

-We seriously love our minivan and would buy it again in a heartbeat!
+We seriously love our minivan!
 I can’t believe that as empty nesters in our 50s we’re saying that – but it’s true.
+We are already planning to make our next car a Pacifica.

 While we hesitated to purchase a minivan instead of an SUV, now that we own one and have seen all the advantages, there is no going back.
-And I don’t care if people think of me as uncool — because I know how cool it is to have a vehicle that proves itself comfortable and useful over and over again.
-Oh, and with the price of gas these days, and SO GLAD we didn’t purchase a gas guzzling SUV.
+And I don’t care if people think of me as uncool — because I know how cool it is to have a vehicle that proves itself comfortable and useful.
+Oh, and with the price of gas these days, we are SO GLAD we didn’t purchase a gas guzzling SUV.

 If you’re curious as to our decision process to purchase the minivan in the first place, you can read all about it in THIS POST we published in 2019.
 For more for food, travel, and healthy living inspiration, join us on on social media @postcardjar on Pinterest, Facebook, Instagram, and Twitter.